 Pager, D. (2016).
 Are firms that discriminate more likely to go out of business?
 Sociological Science, 3, 849-859.

-“Race bias in hiring: when both applicants and employers lose” was created and developed by Olivia Kang, Kirsten Morehouse, Evan Younger, and Mahzarin Banaji.
-Outsmarting Human Minds is supported by Harvard University, PwC, and Johnson & Johnson.
+“Race bias in hiring: when both applicants and employers lose” was created and developed by Olivia Kang, Kirsten Morehouse, Evan Younger, and Mahzarin Banaji with support from Harvard University, PwC, and Johnson & Johnson.

 Narration by Olivia Kang, featuring Professor Devah Pager (Harvard University)